 A rain garden's appearance is similar to other flower gardens-but under the surface, it collects and treats rainwater.
-By mimicking the natural treatment of stormwater provided by forests and meadows, these gardens are highly efficient at treating stormwater runoff; removing common pollutants such as pet wastes, fertilizers, and the roof, driveway, and/or parking lot, water is allocated to growing your garden which previously flowed out into the street, and stormwater drainage system.
+By mimicking the natural treatment of stormwater provided by forests and meadows, these gardens are highly efficient at treating stormwater runoff and removing common pollutants such as pet wastes, fertilizers, and household chemicals.

 An installed rain garden resembles a shallow depression in the landscape, planted with a mix of native plants that attract wildlife, while filtering pollutants.
-By accepting stormwater runoff from
+By accepting stormwater runoff from the roof, driveway, and/or parking lot, the rain garden allocates the water to growing your garden instead of flowing out into the street and stormwater drainage system.

 Contrary to the name, rain gardens are typically dry throughout the year.
-During installation, soil preparation methods ensure a higher infiltration rate, usually through removal of clay, and soil amendments of sand, as well as a bottom layer of gravel.
+During installation, soil preparation methods ensure a higher infiltration rate, usually through removal of clay, and adding soil amendments, as well as a bottom layer of gravel.